rolandfarkasCOM/ampanalyticssupport/readme.txt

 = How do I use this plugin? =

 Simply insert your GA4 MEASUREMENT ID in to the form on the settings page.

+UPDATE v1.1.1 - Added addittional options in the admin settings.

 = How to uninstall the plugin? =